MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-labels-to-personal-data-in-office-365.md

 # Apply labels to personal data in Office 365

  Use this topic if you are using Office labels as part of your GDPR protection plan.
 Today labels can be created in the Office 365 Security & Compliance Center and in Azure Information Protection.
-Over time these technologies will converge into a unified labeling and classification engine and you will be able to achieve even more.
+Over time these technologies will converge into a unified labeling and classification experience and you will be able to achieve even more.

 If you are using labels for protection of personal data in Office 365, Microsoft recommends you start with Office labels.
 You can use Advanced Data Governance to automatically apply labels based on sensitive information types or other criteria.
 You can use Office labels with data loss prevention to apply protection.
 You can also use labels with eDiscovery and Content Search.
 You’ll soon be able to use both labels and sensitive information types with Cloud App Security to monitor personal data that resides in other SaaS apps.